 Unfortunately, there’s no known duration for a plantar fibroma to go away independently.
 They may shrink or disappear independently in some instances.

-Seek Treatment Options for Plantar Fibroma at Yeargain Foot & Ankle
+Seek Treatment for Plantar Fibroma at Yeargain Foot & Ankle in Dallas

 A plantar fibroma isn’t life-threatening but can cause pain and affect your quality of life.
 While most patients manage their condition with over-the-counter solutions, more severe cases may need to seek more invasive solutions.
-Schedule your appointment with Yeargain Foot & Ankle to discuss your condition with Dr. Yeargain and Dr. Agyen and consider the most appropriate solutions for plantar fibroma treatment.
+Schedule your appointment with Yeargain Foot & Ankle or call (972) 853-4886 to discuss your condition with Dr. Yeargain and Dr. Agyen and consider the most appropriate solutions for plantar fibroma treatment.